integreat-io/integreat-transformers/README.md

 - `floor` and `ceil` is not affected by the `roundTowardsInfinity` operand, and `floor` will always be away from +∞ and `ceil` towards +∞.
 This might change in the future

+### `splitRange`

+Will create an array of numbers from a provided start number to a provided end number.
+The start and end numbers may be provided with the `start` and `end` operands to specify the numbers directly, or with `startPath` and `endPath` to retrieve the numbers from the pipeline data.

+By default, the numbers will be every integer (given that the start is an integer), i.e. a step of `1` between each number.
+You may specify different steps directly with the `step` operand or from the data with the `stepPath` operand.

+Finally, you may set `includeEnd` to a boolean value to indicate whether you would like the end number to be included in the array if the last step "lands" on the end, so to speak.
+(In other words, it is included if the difference between start and end is an exact product of step.)
+The default is `false`, i.e. the end will not be included.

+If start and end is missing or not a number, or if a step is a non-number value, the result of `splitRange` will be `undefined`.

 ### `string`